Shippable/docs/sources/provision/tutorial/provision-gcp-vm-ansible.md

 Detailed steps on how to add a Google Cloud Platform Integration are [here](/platform/integration/gcloudKey/#creating-an-account-integration).

-> Note: You might already have this if you have done any of our other tutorials.
+> Note: You might already have this if you have done some of our other tutorials.
 If so, skip this step

 #####2b.
 Add `Github` Integration

-In order to read your AL configuration from Github, we add `drship_github` integration.
-This points to the repository containing your Shippable workflow config file (**shippable.yml**) and Packer files.
+In order to read your workflow configuration from Github, we add `drship_github` integration.
+This points to the repository containing your Shippable workflow config file (**shippable.yml**) and Ansible playbook files.

 Detailed steps on how to add a Github Integration are [here](/platform/integration/github/#creating-an-account-integration).
+Make sure you name the integration `drship_github` since that is the name we're using in our sample automation scripts.

-> Note: You might already have this if you have done any of our other tutorials.
+> Note: You might already have this if you have done some of our other tutorials.
 If so, skip this step

 ####3.
 Author Assembly Line configuration